dagger/dagger/docs/learn/1003-get-started.md

 ```

 Notice that both files have the same `package todoapp` declared on the first line.
 This is crucial to inform CUE that they are to be loaded and evaluated together in the same context.
 Our `local.cue` file now holds resources specific to our `local` environment.
-Also notice that we are defining a concrete value for the `target` key here.
-The entire `push` object is defined in both files and CUE will merge the values into a single struct with key:value pairs that are _complete_ with concrete values.

 ### Create an Environment